Smoothed Variable Sample-size Accelerated Proximal Methods for Nonsmooth Stochastic Convex Programs: Iteratively Smoothed VS-APM for Nonsmooth Convex Problems

 \section{Iteratively Smoothed VS-APM for Nonsmooth Convex Problems}

-Thus far, we have considered settings where $f$ is strongly convex function.
-However, there are many instances when the function $f$ is neither smooth nor strongly convex.
-In such settings, if the function $f$ is subdifferentiable, then subgradient methods provide an avenue for resolving such problems in stochastic regimes but display a significantly poorer rate of convergence. \cite{nesterov2005smooth} showed that for a subclass of problems, an accelerated gradient scheme may be applied to a suitably {\em smoothed} problem where the smoothing leads to a differentiable problem with Lipschitz continuous gradients (with known Lipschitz constants).
-If the smoothing parameter is chosen suitably, the convergence rate to an approximate solution can be improved to $\mathcal{O}(1/k)$ from $\mathcal{O}(1/\sqrt{k})$.
+Thus far, we have considered settings where $f$ is a strongly convex function.
+However, there are many instances when the function $f$ is neither smooth nor strongly convex. \usv{In fact, in strongly convex regimes, estimating the strong convexity parameter may often be challenging.} In such settings, if the function $f$ is subdifferentiable, then subgradient methods provide an avenue for resolving such problems in stochastic regimes but display a significantly poorer rate of convergence. \cite{nesterov2005smooth} showed that for a subclass of problems, an accelerated gradient scheme may be applied to a suitably {\em smoothed} problem where the smoothing leads to a differentiable problem with Lipschitz continuous gradients (with known Lipschitz constants).
+If the smoothing parameter is chosen suitably, the convergence rate to an approximate solution can be improved to $\mathcal{O}(1/K)$ from $\mathcal{O}(1/\sqrt{K})$ \usv{in terms of expected sub-optimality}.
 However, since the smoothing parameter is maintained as fixed, Nesterov's approach can provide approximate solutions at best but not asymptotically exact solutions.
-Subsequently, {~\cite{nesterov2005excessive} considered a primal-dual smoothing technique where the smoothing parameter is reduced at every step while extensions and generalizations have been considered more recently by~\cite{tran2018smooth} and ~\cite{van2017smoothing}.
-In this section, we develop an {\em iteratively smoothed variable sample-size accelerated proximal gradient} scheme that can contend with expectation-valued objectives and is asymptotically convergent. {This can be viewed as a variant of the primal smoothing scheme introduced by~\cite{nesterov2005smooth} where the smoothing parameter} is reduced after every step; this scheme is shown to admit a rate of $\mathcal{O}(1/k)$, matching the finding by ~\cite{nesterov2005smooth}; however, our scheme is blessed with asymptotic guarantees rather than providing approximate solutions.
-In Section~\ref{sec:4.1}, we derive rate and complexity statements in Section~\ref{sec:4.2} for the iteratively smoothed {\bf VS-APM} (or {\bf sVS-APM}), recovering the optimal rate of $\mathcal{O}(1/k^2)$ with the optimal oracle complexity of $\mathcal{O}(1/\epsilon^2)$ under smoothness.
+Subsequently, ~\cite{nesterov2005excessive} considered a primal-dual smoothing technique where the smoothing parameter is reduced at every step while extensions and generalizations have been considered more recently by~\cite{tran2018smooth} and ~\cite{van2017smoothing}.
+In this section, we develop an {\em iteratively smoothed variable sample-size accelerated proximal gradient} scheme that can contend with expectation-valued objectives and is asymptotically convergent. {This can be viewed as a variant of the primal smoothing scheme introduced by~\cite{nesterov2005smooth} where the smoothing parameter} is reduced after every step; this scheme is shown to admit a rate of $\mathcal{O}(1/K)$, matching the finding by ~\cite{nesterov2005smooth}; however, our scheme is blessed with asymptotic guarantees rather than providing approximate solutions.
+In Section~\ref{sec:4.1}, we derive rate and complexity statements in Section~\ref{sec:4.2} for the iteratively smoothed {\bf VS-APM} (or {\bf sVS-APM}), recovering the optimal rate of $\mathcal{O}(1/K^2)$ with the optimal oracle complexity of $\mathcal{O}(1/\epsilon^2)$ under smoothness.
 Finally, in Section~\ref{sec:4.3}, under suitable choices of smoothing sequences, ({\bf sVS-APM}) produces sequences that converge a.s. to an optimal solution.